peteroupc/encoding/docs/PeterO.ArrayWriter.md

     public ArrayWriter(
         int initialSize);

-Initializes a new instance of the[PeterO.ArrayWriter](PeterO.ArrayWriter.md) class.
+Initializes a new instance of the [PeterO.ArrayWriter](PeterO.ArrayWriter.md) class.

 <b>Parameters:</b>